User Guide

 Note that a test is something like a bracket that only contains references to the files that are required for the test execution.
 There a no files stored inside the test itself.

-Each test has a base location from which it was defined (Project and Resource Set) and to where also the test results are saved.
+Each test has a base location from which it was defined (Project + Resource Set) and to where also the load test results are saved.

 A test itself can reference its resource files in two ways: